You are using an outdated browser. Please upgrade your browser to improve your experience.

 If the deceased's will includes property, plus stocks and shares, you'll probably need probate.

-But if they're only leaving personal possessions and savings of under £5,000, you might not need probate, because some savings providers do not require evidence of a grant of probate before releasing sums of this value.
-And if they have a jointly-owned property in their estate, it will automatically go to the other owner without the need for probate.
+But if they're only leaving personal possessions and savings of under £5,000, you might not need probate.
+That’s because some savings providers don’t require evidence of a grant of probate before releasing sums of this value.

 Who can apply for probate?